Chief Operating Officer, South African Reserve Bank

 He has led numerous studies on payment system functionality, covering all types of payments in over 70 countries.

-Under his leadership, Lipis Advisors has completed engagements for over 200 clients on a wide range of subjects across the payments spectrum.
+Under his leadership, Lipis Advisors has completed engagements for over 200 clients on a wide range of subjects across the payment spectrum.

 Lyle is an admitted attorney and conveyancer in SA and obtained her LLM (cum laude) from the University of Witwatersrand.
 Previously, Lyle worked as a lead policy specialist at the Prudential Authority and clerked for the former Chief Justice of the Constitutional Court of South Africa.